jeffrafter/jeffrafter.github.io/content/blog/unity-vr-patterns/index.md

 You can add a `Reticle` to the `XR Interactor Line Visual`.

+Create a cylinder, remove the collider, scale it down to 0.6 and scale the Y down.

 ## Continuous movement

 https://www.youtube.com/watch?v=5NRTT8Tbmoc

-* Add a `Character Controller` component to the XR Rig.
+- Add a `Character Controller` component to the XR Rig.
   - Set the Radius to `0.15`
   - Set the Center to `0`, `1`, `0`